finance calculator

 When to use it

-• Estimating when leasing becomes cheaper than renting for long projects.
+• Assessing when leasing becomes cheaper than renting for ongoing or recurring projects by looking at the breakeven months.

 Tips & cautions